heslabs/linux-soc-haps/03_FPGA_Prototyping/fpga-prototyping.md

 # FPGA Prototyping System

 The Synopsys HAPS FPGA prototyping platform is a high-performance prototyping solution designed to enable the development and validation of complex System-on-Chip (SoC) designs.
-Here are some key features and details about the HAPS-SX platform:
+Here are some key features and details about the HAPS platform:

 ## Key Features of HAPS FPGA Prototyping Platform

 1. High Performance:
    * The HAPS platform provides high-speed prototyping capabilities, allowing for faster execution and more accurate representation of the final hardware compared to software simulators.

 2. Parallel Execution:
   * Unlike simulators that execute register transfer level (RTL) code sequentially, the HAPS-SX platform executes in parallel, offering better performance and a more accurate view of the system as it would operate in real hardware.